 With that, he pulled the knife back out, and his hand contracted into a fist.
-Blood flowed from the wound for only a second.
+Blood flowed from the wound, but only for a second.
 Ash could barely bring himself to speak.
 “Rod, you’re scaring me.
 Put the knife down….”

 “I’m fine,” Roderigo said.
 He closed the knife in one hand, and placed it back in his pocket.
 “Listen, there’s something you need to know.
-It’s about your daughter–”
+It’s about Rebecca–”

 “She eats souls.
 Living, dead, it doesn’t matter to her, and the fate they suffer, it’s worse than hell.
 She got her, Ash.
 She got her, and now Yvonne will know nothing but–”

-Roderigo knew he had him, and reaching back into his pocket he pulled out a rag and wiped the blood away.
-“I’m not really a man, either,” he said, showing him the now clean and unblemished skin of his hands.
+Roderigo knew he had him.
+He reached into his pocket to grab a rag and–making sure that Ash could see–wiped away the blood from his hand.
+“I’m not really a man, either,” he said as Ash stared in horror at the unblemished skin.
 “At least, not anymore.”

-“Please continue,” a voice said.
-Both Roderigo and Ash looked up to see Twitch, standing at the top of the stairs, her arms dangling over the railing.
-“It sounds fascinating.”
+“Oh, keep going,” a small voice crooned.
+Both Roderigo and Ash looked up to see Twitch, standing at the top of the stairs, wearing a smile so cold it sent shivers down Ash’s spine.